-Livvy Foster has a new heart, home, and a place in the powerful halls of House Windhook.
+Livvy Foster has a new heart and home and a place in the powerful halls of House Windhook.
 The fall of Sliver was only the beginning of a civil war that sees angels from across the sky challenge each other to lead a world in which the past and the future are connected by a storm crafted from time, ambition, and power.

-When House Selinus attempts to bend the light of days in order to become the supreme power in an apocalyptic future, they confront a goddess who is older than time itself-- and she'll stop at nothing to get the one soul who escaped her through the years: Livvy.
+When House Selinus attempts to bend the light of days in order to become the supreme power in an apocalyptic future, they confront a goddess who is older than time itself - and she'll stop at nothing to get the one soul who escaped her deadly grasp: Livvy.

 Fight for Windhook.
 Fight for her world.